-But without an office to call your own, what's a writer or number-cruncher to do?
-Neutral, non-verbal background sounds like white noise, which is not the same as nature sounds, can help to block out these distractions -- things like the din of a restaurant or shopping mall, an electric fan, or even laundry machines.
+Whether you're remote working with roommates or working in an office space with noisy colleagues, it can be tricky to focus with conversations happening around you.
+Neutral, non-verbal background sounds like white noise, which is not the same as nature sounds, can help block out these distractions — things like the din of a restaurant or shopping mall, an electric fan, or even laundry machines.

 What are your favorite songs for getting work done?
 Let us know in the comments.

 Editor’s Note: This post was originally published in March 2015 and has been updated for accuracy and comprehensiveness.

 Originally published Feb 19, 2021 7:00:00 AM, updated February 19 2021